ABOUT THE WALLACE CORRESPONDENCE PROJECT'S METADATA AND TRANSCRIPTS IN EPSILON

 If you publish an excerpt from a letter we have transcribed, we would be grateful if you could cite its WCP cataloguing number.
 This is good scholarly practice, as it shows that the source of the transcript was the WCP and enables errors to be traced by future scholars.
 For example, you may publish an excerpt from a transcript which is then altered by us in the future because we find and correct an error in it.

-When citing the WCP cataloguing number, please include the number of the item as well e.g., “WCP56.78”, where “56” is the master number and “78” the number of a particular document (e.g., an enclosure) associated with the letter.
+When citing a WCP cataloguing number, please (ideally) include the number of the item as well e.g., “WCP56.78”, where “56” is the master number and “78” the number of a particular document (e.g., an enclosure) associated with the letter.
 This allows the exact item to be identified.
+However, it is usually sufficient just to give the master number e.g., "WCP56".

 If possible please cite the transcript in a similar format to the following: